 Most B2B markets are highly competitive, and growing your market share through new business development is critical to continued success.
 Of course, we’ve just stated the obvious.
-Companies understand the importance of new business development, but many businesses are struggling to effectively implement strategies that consistently lead to new sales.
+Companies understand the importance of this, but many companies are struggling with new business development challenges that prevent them from effectively implementing strategies that consistently lead to new sales.

-In fact, according to the American Association of Inside Sales Professionals (AA-ISP), lead quantity and quality continue to be the top challenge by a wide margin for both leaders and sales reps.
-However, the lack of leads may be a symptom of a more significant underlying issue–the lack of process.
-An effective sales process is just like any other efficient manufacturing process – it’s a series of activities designed to produce a specific result.
+In fact, according to the American Association of Inside Sales Professionals (AA-ISP), lead quantity and quality continue to be the top new business development challenges by a wide margin for both leaders and sales reps.
+However, the lack of leads may be a symptom of a more significant underlying issue – the lack of process.
+An effective sales process is just like any other efficient manufacturing process — it’s a series of activities designed to produce a specific result.
 It is scalable, repeatable, measurable and can help you overcome the following common challenges that many businesses face.

 of the average salesperson’s time is spent on current account management as opposed to new business development